25. The Cobweb Model#

 Suppose now that the price is currently high.

-Seeing this high price, and perhaps expecting that the high price will remain for some time, the farmers plant many fields with soy beans.
+Seeing this high price, and perhaps expecting that the high price will remain for some time, the farmers plant many fields with soybeans.

 Next period the resulting high supply floods the market, causing the price to drop.

-Seeing this low price, the farmers now shift out of soy beans, restricting supply and causing the price to climb again.
+Seeing this low price, the farmers now shift out of soybeans, restricting supply and causing the price to climb again.

 You can imagine how these dynamics could cause cycles in prices and quantities that persist over time.